 The recorded security instrument tying the note to real property.
 Without it, default leaves you holding an unsecured IOU.

-• Trust-deed states allow non-judicial foreclosure (under $30K average cost)
+• Trust-deed states allow non-judicial foreclosure — faster and less expensive than judicial process

 • ATTOM Q4 2024 reports a 762-day national foreclosure average